Mountains + Coast

 Iceland.
 The Land of Fire and Ice.
 Few destinations capture the imagination like the world’s wonderland in the North.
 Overflowing with natural beauty – from cascading waterfalls to steamy lagoons to mountains of black sands and green moss – Iceland is a veritable feast for the eyes.

-Day 9 – 12: Recognized by National Geographic as one of the most beautiful hikes in the world, we’ll spend four days trekking the 34-mile-long Laugavegur Trail.
+At last, our time on trail begins!
+Recognized by National Geographic as one of the most beautiful hikes in the world, we’ll spend four days trekking the 34-mile-long Laugavegur Trail.
 The natural contrasts you’ll encounter on this hike – black volcanic rock, spouting thermal vents, lakes, and colorful rolling hills – will make you feel like you’ve stepped into another world.
-We’ll overnight in tents, enjoy camp food prepared by expert guides, and undoubtedly spend hours musing about Iceland’s long summer days.
+We’ll overnight in tents, enjoy camp food prepared by expert guides, and undoubtedly spend hours marveling at Iceland’s long summer days.

-Our trip fees cover major expenses while abroad, yet we also believe in giving travelers flexibility during their trip.
+Please see the dates and costs section for our current pricing.
+Our trip fees cover most major expenses while abroad, yet items considered personal expenses (such as airfare) are additional.
 To assist with your budgeting, please ensure you’ve reviewed the following.

 - Experienced and professional guides